ThomasGrelier/Udacity-SDC-P11-PathPlanner/README.md

 - send to simulator the coordinates of the ego vehicle trajectory

 #### Vehicle object definition
 I have defined a `Vehicle` class (in vehicle.cpp) which contains all the characteristics of vehicles and which is used for both ego vehicle and all other vehicles.
 Upon receiving a message from the simulator, a list of Vehicle objects is built which gathers information from other vehicles (id, position coordinates, speed).
-An ego vehicle object is also built with the information pertaining to the ego vehicles, which also includes previous path and map data.
+An ego vehicle object is also built with the information pertaining to the ego vehicle, which also includes previous path and map data.

 #### Other vehicle predictions
-The other vehicle predictions are done within the function `generate_predictions` of `Vehicle` class.
-The prediction model is very simple: it takes the current "s" position in Frenet coordinates and propagates it with a first order model using the velocity: `s(n) = s(0)+n*v*T`, where T equals 20 ms. The trajectory is built over 50 points, that is 1 s.
-The "d" Frenet coordinate is supposed to be constant over the trajectory: `s(n) = s(0)`
+The vehicle predictions are done within the function `generate_predictions` of `Vehicle` class.
+The prediction model is very simple: it takes the current "s" position in Frenet coordinates and propagates it with a first order model using the velocity: `s(n) = s(0)+n*v(0)*T`, where T equals 20 ms. The trajectory is built over 50 points, that is 1 s.
+The "d" Frenet coordinate is supposed to be constant over the trajectory: `d(n) = d(0)`

 #### Ego vehicle planner and trajectory generation
 This is the main part of the program.
 The core function is `def_new_traj`  within `Vehicle` class, but it makes use of several other functions.
 The  steps of the algorithm are the following (it is largely inspired from the "behavior planner" implementation done in class) :